NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 The dashboard displays the results of the data analysis, a description and evaluation of the project's hypotheses, and detailed performance metrics of the machine learning model.

-The project includes a series of Jupyter Notebooks that create a pipeline for data import, cleaning, visualization, and the development and evaluation of a deep learning model.
+The project includes a series of Jupyter Notebooks that create a pipeline for data import, cleaning, visualisation, and the development and evaluation of a deep learning model.

 ## Table of Contents